-If you're into pop and rock style singing, you are wondering how those singers get those high notes so clear, strong and just blow your mind.
-That’s what we call belting.
-What that means is basically taking the chest voice quality up to the higher notes.
+If you're into pop and rock style singing, you are wondering how those singers belt those high notes so clear, strong and just blow your mind.
+Belting means to basically take the chest voice quality up to the higher notes.

 I don’t like “pretty singing”.
 That is just a way for most of us to make extra effort and get a less satisfying sound.
 But if you learn to incorporate your chest voice function, which is what we will learn here today, you will get a more powerful sound with less effort.

 They keep it raw, very speaky and almost ugly (actually inside one’s head it may very well sound ugly.
 If it happens to you - you are on the right track!).
-Then they also use their badass face, which looks something like this [insert image].
+Then they also use their badass face.

 How good singers don’t belt:

 - They don’t try to make a big sound

 - They don’t push the sound out (Xtina says otherwise, but I don’t buy it).

 - They don’t use extra air.

 Here is how to get a good, chesty, belting sound, knock yourself out!